Visualization for Human-Centered AI Tools: Definition: Human-Centered AI Tools

 \paragraph{Fairness.}

-\textit{Fairness} refers to the principle of ensuring that the development, deployment, and use of artificial intelligence systems are unbiased, equitable, and just~\cite{DBLP:journals/corr/corbett}.
-However, it is now well-known that machine learning models can encode human biases and propagate them in critical applications, including banking, criminal justice, medicine, etc~\cite{DBLP:conf/fat/ObermeyerM19, DBLP:conf/fat/BuolamwiniG18, angwin2016machine}.
-Three experts (E3-E5) identified unfairness and biases to be a major concern for AI models.
+Fairness, identified as a concern both in the literature and by three experts (E3--E5) in our interviews, refers to the principle of ensuring that the development, deployment, and use of artificial intelligence systems are unbiased, equitable, and just~\cite{DBLP:journals/corr/corbett, DBLP:journals/corr/FriedlerSV16}.
+Research has documented how machine learning models can encode human biases and propagate them in critical applications~\cite{DBLP:journals/csur/MehrabiMSLG21}, including banking, criminal justice, and medicine~\cite{angwin2016machine, DBLP:conf/fat/ObermeyerM19, DBLP:conf/fat/BuolamwiniG18}.